Readri205/MS2_Project/README.md

           1. National Flag images - [CountryFlags](https://www.countryflags.io/)
           1. Line and Pie Chart Capability - [Chartsjs](https://www.chartjs.org/)
           1. Automated Email Response - [Emailjs](https://www.emailjs.com/)
-        *   The **Original Design Wireframe** can be viewed here - [View](https://github.com/Readri205/MS2_Project/blob/master/assets/documents/wireframes/africa.pdf)
+        *   The **Original Wireframe Design** can be viewed here - [View](https://github.com/Readri205/MS2_Project/blob/master/assets/documents/wireframes/africa.pdf)
-      * **Actual Site Design**;
+    *  #### Actual Site Design.
-          * Fundamentally, the developed site uses many of the concepts from the original Wireframe design.
-Variations from the original design are as follows;
+      * The developed site uses many of the concepts from the original Wireframe design.
+Variations are as follows;
             1. The main header image was switch to the 'Africa' headed image which conveys a strong but not overwhelming 'Africa' theme;
-            1. The 'Contact Form' was moved to its own page to declutter the two main pages.
+            1. The **'Contact Form'** was moved to its own page to **declutter** the two main pages.
 It is accessible from every page either through the main menu or from the footer;
-            1. The Capital City images were switch to a more dynamic and generic carousel theme across all the pages and placed just beneath the main header image.
-The images are strong and unique and if a desktop is left on the site the images remain eye catching due their **vivid colours** and also due to the **carousel movement**;
+            1. The **Capital City** images were switch to a more dynamic and generic **carousel theme** across all the pages and placed just beneath the main header image.
+The images are strong and unique and if a desktop is left on the site the images are eye catching due to **vivid colours** and **carousel movement**;
-            1. The 'Information Tables' were switched to more graphically appealing Pie Charts that are easy to read;
+            1. The **'Information Tables'** were switched to more graphically appealing **Pie Charts** that are easy to read;
             1. The 'Search Function' remains at the bottom of both the 'Home' and 'Country Details' pages.
-      * **Actual Sources Utilised**;
       * All the above sources were utilised in the site development except for [Google Maps](https://console.cloud.google.com/google/maps-apis/) where the following were used primarily to provide a learning experience for the developer;
             1. Javascript Library - [Leaflet](https://leafletjs.com/)
             1. Imagery - [Mapbox](https://docs.mapbox.com/mapbox-gl-js/api/)
             1. Data - [OpenStreetMap](https://www.openstreetmap.org)